-Smaller Entitles (effective April 2006).

-The financial statements were approved by the Board of Trustees on ere

-K W F Howard -Trustee
+The financial statements were approved by the Board of Trustees on nd were K F W Howard -Trustee

 1. ACCOUNTING POLICIES

 Accounting convention

 The financial statements have been prepared under the historical cost convention, with the exception of investments which are included at market value, and in accordance with the Financial Reporting Standard for Smaller Entities (effective April 2008), the Companies Act 2006 and the requirements of the Statement of Recommended Practice, Accounting and Reporting by Charities.